 The Product Owner can make an Analysis and create corresponding documentation on their own if he/she feels confident about his/her abilities to fulfill these tasks.
 Before the development starts, the requirements have to be studied by the development team to escape any ambiguities and misunderstandings.

 There are often cases when clients come with ready requirements but are not open to any developer initiatives or improvements, sometimes regarding developers as monkey coders.
-Such attitude can lead to the lack of motivation from the team to come up with some progressive solutions, especially if they think they will be rejected anyway.
+Such an attitude can lead to a lack of motivation from the team to come up with some progressive solutions, especially if they think they will be rejected anyway.